 In September, I started creating my own version of Life Masterplan.
-As what it sound like, it is basically a compilation of things that I wanted to do or achieve in life.
-I took the whole month writing and updating it up to 17 pages (although it will be constantly updated/extended in the long run).
+As what it sounds, it is basically a compilation of things that I wanted to do or achieve in life.
+I took the whole month writing and updating it up to 17 pages (it will be constantly updated/extended in the long run).
 It is not an easy task, but having so many stuff cluttered in your mind for months does not make life easier either.
 Most days, I felt overwhelmed and I couldn’t sleep at night thinking about all the things that I wanted to do (or needed to do) in life.
 By October, I printed the first copy and I felt so much relief.
 Everything is now at one place, and I can see them clearly and no longer clouded in my head.
 I finally be able to identify where my life is heading to, and most importantly I have a set of target and focus.
 I have a Masterplan. (p/s: I listened to Oasis track ‘The Masterplan’ a lot that time).

 During the 3 months period, I went to several short getaways (or more like staycations) and it was great.
 I haven’t traveled outside of Malaysia for 3-4 years already, which is something odd knowing that I love travelling a lot.
 But due to certain limitations, my wanderlusting dream had to be postponed.
-Since my partner and I are not going anywhere, we decided to allocate the funds for our home instead and did a little house makeover (the contractors are done, but there are still some work in progress).

-November onwards, life decided to switch its lane to a not-so-happy path.
+November onward, life decided to switch its lane to a not-so-happy path.
 After my Birthday celebration, 2018 just decided to be rebellious in its own brutal way.
 In November, I decided to quit writing my manuscript (more on that in separate post) and deactivated my Facebook account, and then things lead to one another: my phone broke, my family’s health condition weren’t good, I was down with chicken pox for weeks and bad flu after that, and I lost my source of income.
 Those are few bad stuff among other things, and they all happened at the same time.

 - When I made myself busy or occupied, I tend to ignore petty things and did not let negativity took over my feelings for too long.
 I am aware of my surroundings and situation, so I keep my focus straight ahead.